 Grades Kindergarten through 8

-At PGCS students participate in a full academic program, where learning is supported by access to technology, research-based curricula, and collaborative professional expertise.
-High quality instructional programs address each student’s individual learning style.
+P.G.
+Chambers School students participate in a full academic program where learning is supported by access to technology, research-based curricula, and collaborative professional expertise.
+High-quality instructional programs address each student’s individual learning style.
 Teachers, speech therapists, physical therapists, occupational therapists, and nurses work as a team to ensure successful participation in instruction.
 Teaching strategies utilize a wide range of high and low assistive technology and multi-sensory approaches.
 The teams deliver instruction within a meaningful context to foster motivation, mastery, and application to everyday life.
 The PGCS curriculum offers a unique blend of academic approaches to instruction chosen to develop success for all students.
 Data-driven academic instruction is combined with opportunities for expression and exploration through the arts in whole class and small group art and music classes.

 Movement opportunities are created throughout the day to foster health, fitness, and readiness for learning.
 All instruction is supported by assistive technology and occupational, physical, and speech therapies.
 Families are encouraged to participate in lessons, join parent groups, and support the many school activities.
 As students graduate to middle school age classes, person-centered planning is offered to students and families to help facilitate thoughtful transitions to high school.

 Elementary School Program

 Students ages 5 through 8 years in classes kindergarten through third grade